tarwn/lessthandot-hugo/blogs/content/posts/2012-04-10-columnstore-index-index-statistics.md

   2. [sys.column\_store\_segments][2]
   3. [sys.column\_store\_index_stats][3]

 The views are useful but given columnstore indexing and the needs compared to row store indexing (clustered, nonclustered), the use is more informational and not based on maintenance as much other than space allocation.
 This is part in thanks to columnstore and the xVelocity technology itself.
 Eric Hanson authored a [Columnstore Index FAQ][4] on the wiki of Technet that also contains a very good query to return size in segments, dictionaries and partitioned information.
-The output from Eric’s query can be seen below on the columnstore indexes that were created from, “[Columnstore Index Basics][5]”.
+The output from Eric's query can be seen below on the columnstore indexes that were created from, “[Columnstore Index Basics][5]”.

 <div class="image_block">
   <a href="/wp-content/uploads/blogs/DataMgmt/-133.png?mtime=1334081259"><img alt="" src="/wp-content/uploads/blogs/DataMgmt/-133.png?mtime=1334081259" width="624" height="336" /></a>